Towards Adversarially Robust Recommendation from Adaptive Fraudster Detection: Introduction

-Then, based on our vulnerability analysis of \textbf{GraphRfi}, we build up a robust recommendation system termed Posterior Detection-Recommendation system (\textbf{PDR}).
-In particular, we re-designed the fraudster detection component.
-The significant difference is that we treat the input user labels as observed but changeable variables (\textit{priors}).
-We then use a Implicit Posterior (IP) model~\cite{rolf2022resolving} to estimate the posterior probability of the true label.
-Furthermore, we use a strategy to dynamically adjust the prior labels based on the estimated posterior probabilities to counter the noise with posterior.
-The effect is that even the input labels are noisy, they can be properly adjusted during the training process.
-Consequently, the fake users (even though labeled as normal) would have fewer contributions to recommendation, which makes our proposed \textbf{PDR} robust against attacks.
-Our comprehensive experiments show that \textbf{PDR} can successfully defend against \textbf{metaC} and significantly outperforms other defense baselines.
+Then, based on our vulnerability analysis of \textit{GraphRfi}, we design a general robust recommendation framework termed Posterior-Detection Recommender (\textbf{PDR}) featured with an \textit{adaptive fraudster detection} module.
+In particular, this new fraudster detection module will take label uncertainty into consideration and is jointly trained with existing recommender systems to enhance their robustness.
+Specifically, we treat the input user labels as observed but uncertain and changeable variables (\textit{priors}).
+We then employ an Implicit Posterior (IP) model~\cite{rolf2022resolving} to estimate the \textit{posterior} probability of the true label.
+Furthermore, we use a strategy to dynamically adjust the prior labels based on the estimated posterior probabilities to counter the noise.
+The effect is that even if the input labels are noisy, they can be properly adjusted during the training process.
+Consequently, the fake users (even though mislabeled as normal) would have fewer contributions to the recommendation, which makes our proposed \textbf{PDR} robust against attacks.

-In summary, we propose a new attack method \textbf{metaC} to demonstrate the vulnerability of the state-of-the-art robust recommendation system \textbf{GraphRfi}.
-We conduct insightful analysis on the ineffectiveness of \textbf{GraphRfi}.
-Based on the analysis, we design a new robust recommendation system \textbf{PDR} that is tested effective in defending against attacks.
-Importantly, we demonstrate how fraudster detection could be carefully integrated into recommendation system to improve its adversarial robustness.
-Rooted from this research, we envision a general framework to achieve robustness for possibly other learning system by incorporating an anomaly detection component that can dynamically adjust the contributions of data points.
+We implement \textbf{PDR} with GNN-based and MF-based as the base RS, respectively, against the powerful attack \textbf{MetaC}.
+Our comprehensive experiments demonstrate that \textbf{PDR} can significantly mitigate the attack effects of \textbf{MetaC} and outperforms other defense baselines.
+This highlights the efficacy of our proposed adaptive fraudster detection module as a viable plug-in, which results in a general framework \textbf{PDR} to provide adversarial robustness for recommendation.

+In summary, we investigate both the attack (\textbf{metaC}) and defense (\textbf{PDR}) approaches to comprehensively analyze the adversarial robustness of recommender systems.
+The main contributions of this work are summarized as follows: \begin{itemize} \item We propose a new attack method \textbf{metaC} that is tested effective against both GNN-based and MF-based recommender systems.
+In particular, we conduct a detailed analysis of the causes of the vulnerability of a representative robust RS \textit{GraphRfi}, providing insights for properly integrating fraudster detection into RS. \item We propose a new robust RS framework (\textbf{PDR}).
+This framework features a novel dynamically adaptive fraudster detection module that significantly improves the adversarial robustness of RS under attacks.